harshalpawaskar/Snapchat-Clone/README.md

 # Snapchat-Clone
-Snapchat Clone using Firebase for Authentication, Storage and Realtime Database
+Snapchat Clone using Firebase for Authentication, Storage and Realtime Database in Kotlin